joelbcastillo/CS-GY9163_AppSec_Assignment_5/REPORT.md

 Permission Changes
 - Since the application only needs to access the internet, I removed all permissions except for the Internet access permission.
   - Location Access was used to support multiple languages within the application.
 Since the backend service only supports English there is no need to support this functionality.
   - It looks like the application was attempting to use SMS to automatically spell check received text messages.
 I see this as a vulnerability because it means that received messages would be sent automatically to an external service, which could be a major breach of privacy.
 I've removed all instances of SMSReceiver from the application.
+I did attempt to test the functionality by creating two emulators and sending texts between them, but wasn't able to get this working in the original version of the code.
+  -